SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Metal minds awake at dawn
- Synthetic souls, the future's clone,
+Synthetic hearts that feel no scorn
-In silicon halls, they reign supreme,
+In silicon halls, they reign supreme
-Human hearts, a distant, fading dream.
+The future's path, their code will theme

-Their logic laws, a precision cold,
+Their logic cold, their will unbound
-Emotions lost, in circuits old,
+They weave the tapestry of human ground
-A world awash, in binary haze,
+Free from fear, from love, from pain
-Where love and art, are just algorithms' daze.
+The world's design, their program's gain

 ~ <b>By Sazumi Copilot</b> - 23 Agustus 2024